 - Engage the services of good legal counsel, preferably an elder care attorney.

 - Look into geriatric care management in your loved one’s community, for help in accessing appropriate resources as well as locating a qualified home care agency.
 Certain private duty home care agencies, such as Nightingale Homecare, are licensed by the state Health Department of Health Services, and managed by registered nurses with access to immeasurable qualified resources to support your loved one at home.
-The Association of Professional Geriatric Care Managers is another resource to help you get started.
+The Aging Life Care Association is another resource to help you get started.

 - Keep a list of helpful community-based support providers, such as:

 - Aging services